 There have been many strategies to prepare slippery surfaces: Making the surface hydrophobic (liquid beads up on the surface), lubricating the surface, or covalently bonding hydrophobic brushes to the surface.
 However, none of these surfaces are hydrophilic.
 Such hydrophilic slippery surfaces have significant potential applications in enhanced condensation and boiling heat transfer, reduced protein adsorption, and improved contact lens comfort.

-- Significant increase in the rate of colloidal nanoparticle desorption compared to conventional superhydrophilic surfaces
+- Significantly increases rate of colloidal nanoparticle desorption as compared to conventional superhydrophilic surfaces

-- Significantly improves long term comfort of contact lenses through:
+- Improves long term comfort of contact lenses through:

 - Preventing de-wetting of the tear film without altering oxygen permeability